 Scam No. 1: Phony calls from the IRS

 In this scam, threatening IRS agents call and inform you to pay up, or risk being carted off to prison.

-I’m sure Money Talks News readers are too sophisticated to be taken in by such a scam.
-But make sure any of your elderly relatives or other people who might be susceptible know that if they ever get a call from the IRS, it’s a scam.
+You might be too sophisticated to be taken in by such a scam — or maybe not.
+The smartest people can become ensnared in such schemes.
+Also, make sure any elderly relatives or other people who might be susceptible know that if they ever get a call from the IRS, it’s a scam.

 If you’re concerned that you might owe money, call the IRS directly at 1-800-829-1040.